 By Jonel Juste

-Continue reading “Jason Derulo, the Haitian of the Hour”
+Continue reading “Jason Derulo, the Haitian-American of the Hour”

 Flag Day, May 18, 1803, commemorates the date when Haitian leaders of slave troops fighting for freedom in Haiti eliminated the white stripe from the French flag to illustrate their unity.
 They created a new flag from the remaining blue and red stripes, fought on, and declared independence the following New Year’s Day.
 The Haitian flag was sewed by Catherine Flon.

 “If only I could turn back the hands of time” is something people generally say when it is too late.
 When we actually can’t do anything about the past, many of us wish we could change it for the best.
 Time travel is a long-cherished dream.